moodle/devdocs/general/development/process/peer-review/index.md

 - Does not duplicate the functionality of any existing api or third party library in core.
 - Any modifications to third party code are recorded in readme_moodle.txt

-### Sanity check

-Ensure that:

-- The code seems to solve the described problem completely within its reported scope (and further issues have been created to resolve remaining parts or further refactoring);
-- The code makes sense in relation to the broader codebase (look at the whole function, not just the altered code); and
-- The developer has searched for and fixed other areas that may also have been affected by the same problem.
-- Verify that the related component maintainers, if known, have participated and are aware of the issue (as assignee, or existing comments...).
-If they have not, please perform a friendly @mention to make them aware about the issue.
-A list of component leads is available here: https://docs.moodle.org/dev/Component_Leads
-- If any version numbers have been changed in [version.php](https://docs.moodle.org/dev/version.php) files, then the changes follow [the rule for updating version numbers in core](https://docs.moodle.org/dev/Moodle_versions#How_to_increment_version_numbers_in_core).
-- There are comments on tracker explaining why current approach was taken and why other options (especially large issues).
-If not comment asking them to explain

 ### Icons

 Are new icons being introduced?
 If so, ensure that: